Income Approach and the Discounted Cash Flow Methodology

-Documentation required to support the results of the discounted cash flow methodology in international arbitration
+Documentation required to support results of DCF methodology

 Therefore, the acceptance of the damages assessment primarily depends on a complete documentation of the source data and facts, reliable evidence for the assumptions used and a comprehensible explanation of the analysis and calculations employed.
 Sources reasonably referred to in damages measurement include, but are not limited to, official government publications and databases, independent researches and studies, audited financial statements and company filings, accounting records maintained in the ordinary course of business, management reports prepared in the ordinary course of business or documents produced for the arbitration.

 Alexander Demuth is co-head of A&M’s international arbitration group and leader of its German disputes and investigations practice.

 cf. Aswath Damodaran, Damodaran on Valuation – Security Analysis for Investment and Corporate Finance, Second Edition, 2006 [Damodaran (2006)], p.
 10; Tim Koller, Marc Goedhart and David Wessels, Valuation – Measuring and Managing the Value of Companies, Sixth edition, 2015 [Koller et al. (2015)], p.
 137; Mark Kantor, Valuation for Arbitration – Compensation Standards, Valuation Methods and Expert Evidence, 2008 [Kantor (2008)], pp. 8 ff. or Joseph J. Galanti, Business Valuation, in Litigation Services Handbook – The Role of the Financial Expert, Sixth Edition, 2017 [Galanti (2017)], pp. 9 ff.